qhaliiipha/qhaliiipha/README.md

 - 👋 Hi, I’m @qhaliiipha
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on apl Tech jobs
+- 💞️ I’m looking to collaborate on Tech jobs
 - 📫 How to reach me @abu_husle on ig

 <!---